Ashton-Sidhu/aethos/README.md

 **NOTE:** In pandas you'll often see `df = df.method(...)` or `df.method(..., inplace=True)` when transforming your data.
 Then depending on how you developed your analysis, when a mistake is made you either have to restart the kernel or reload your data entirely.
 In `pyautoml` most methods will change the data inplace (methods that have the keyword argument `new_col_name` will create a new column) without having to go `df = df.method(...)`.
 To create a "checkpoint" that creates a copy of your current state just assign the method to a variable, for example:

+## Installation

+`pip install py-automl`

+To install associating corpora for nltk analysis:

+`pyautoml -ic` or `pyautoml --install-corpora`

+To install and use the extensions such as `qgrid` for interactive filtering and analysis with DataFrames:

+`pyautoml -ie` or `pyautoml --install-extensions`

+Currently working on condas implementation.

 ## Features

 - Python package that simplifies and automates cleaning, visualizing, preprocessing, feature engineering, and modelling techniques.